 Archaebacteria are classified on the basis of their phylogenetic relationship.
 The major types of Archaebacteria are discussed below:

-These are extreme heat tolerant.
+The Crenarchaeota are Archaea, which exist in a broad range of habitats.
+They are tolerant to extreme heat or high temperatures.
 They have special proteins that help them to function at temperatures as high as 230 degrees Celsius.
 They can be found in deep sea vents and hot springs, regions with superheated water.
 These include thermophiles, hyperthermophiles, and thermoacidophiles.

 These can survive under extremely alkaline conditions and have the ability to produce methane, unlike any other living being on earth.
 These include methanogens and halophiles.